apache/dolphinscheduler/docs/docs/en/guide/resource/configuration.md

 - You could use `Resource Center` to upload text files, UDFs and other task-related files.
 - You could configure `Resource Center` to use distributed file system like [Hadoop](https://hadoop.apache.org/docs/r2.7.0/) (2.6+), [MinIO](https://github.com/minio/minio) cluster or remote storage products like [AWS S3](https://aws.amazon.com/s3/), [Alibaba Cloud OSS](https://www.aliyun.com/product/oss), [Huawei Cloud OBS](https://support.huaweicloud.com/obs/index.html) etc.
 - You could configure `Resource Center` to use local file system.
-If you deploy `DolphinScheduler` in `Standalone` mode, you could configure it to use local file system for `Resouce Center` without the need of an external `HDFS` system or `S3`.
+If you deploy `DolphinScheduler` in `Standalone` mode, you could configure it to use local file system for `Resource Center` without the need of an external `HDFS` system or `S3`.
-- Furthermore, if you deploy `DolphinScheduler` in `Cluster` mode, you could use [S3FS-FUSE](https://github.com/s3fs-fuse/s3fs-fuse) to mount `S3` or [JINDO-FUSE](https://help.aliyun.com/document_detail/187410.html) to mount `OSS` to your machines and use the local file system for `Resouce Center`.
+- Furthermore, if you deploy `DolphinScheduler` in `Cluster` mode, you could use [S3FS-FUSE](https://github.com/s3fs-fuse/s3fs-fuse) to mount `S3` or [JINDO-FUSE](https://help.aliyun.com/document_detail/187410.html) to mount `OSS` to your machines and use the local file system for `Resource Center`.
 In this way, you could operate remote files as if on your local machines.

 ## Use Local File System